Why should students take the UTell Us survey?

 Yes.
 Student identities and individual responses on the survey remain confidential.

-Students in the following categories are not eligible to take the survey:
+Students in the following categories are not eligible to take the UTell Us survey:

 - Non-degree seeking students

-Results are used by UT Austin to improve curricula, increase research opportunities, improve services, and inform policy related to undergraduate education.
-UT Austin and other participating research universities will contribute their survey data as part of a research consortium.
+Results are used by UT to improve curricula, increase research opportunities, improve services, and inform policy.
+UT and other participating research universities will contribute their survey data as part of a research consortium.
 The aggregated data will be used to gain a better understanding of how to improve the college experience.

-UT Austin is part of the Student Experience in the Research Universities (SERU) Consortium, which includes many peer universities including the University of California System, the University of Michigan, the University of North Carolina, and the University of Virginia.
-The SERU survey is administered to all undergraduate students to gather information on student engagement, both curricular and co-curricular, and provides information to help the university improve programs and processes to better serve our students.
+UT is part of the Student Experience in the Research University (SERU) Consortium, which includes many peer universities, including the University of California System, the University of Michigan, the University of North Carolina, and the University of Virginia.
+The SERU survey is administered to gather information on student engagement, both curricular and co-curricular, and provides information to help the university improve programs and processes to better serve our students.